 We encourage the children to take a pride in their appearance and expect all children to wear school uniform.
 However, it is important to realise that children will be taking part in art and craft activities at school, and although precautions are taken, clothes may get grubby.
 This is to be expected, and does mean that their ‘best’ clothes are not getting spoilt!

 ALL ITEMS MUST BE NAMED!
 Items of clothing are frequently handed in as ‘lost property’ and their owners never traced because the clothing has not been marked.
 The school cannot be responsible for any lost property.
-Lost property can be located in bins in the foyer of the Junior site and in a cupboard in the corridor in the Infant site.
+Lost property can be located in bins in the foyer of the Junior site and in the corridor in the Infant site.